 26. Make Cut-Out Snowflakes Day (December 27)

 Making snowflakes is a craft as old as snow.
 This artsy holiday is the perfect opportunity to host a by-donation, kid-friendly snowflake-making event, complete with hot cocoa and other treats.
-Ask donors for $1 per snowflake: along with donations, you'll end up with sweet seasonal decorations for your lobby, while donors get to support a great cause and have a fun day out of the house.
+Ask donors for $1 per snowflake: along with donations, you'll end up with sweet seasonal decorations for your lobby or Christmas tree, while donors get to support a great cause and have a fun day out of the house.

 Bonus: Post pictures of your "snowdrift"—all the snowflakes in a pile—and let donors guess how many are in the pile... for a price.
 Split the pot 50/50 with the person who guesses closest!